 I don’t know if Pontiac canceled the Bonneville because of slow sales as much it was to increase CAFE standards at the time.
 Rumor was that Chevrolet at that time was going to drop the Caprice and Impala B bodies and replace them similarly with a G-Body Malibu.
 If you look at the 1982 Malibu, it had a new front end designed to mimic the Caprice and Impala.

-My dad had an ’84 one of these back in the day.
+My dad had an ’84 Bonneville back in the day.
 Not as nice as this one, though.
 Dark gunmetal blue.
 I loved driving it at night.
-It had the same headlight pattern that all the police cars had; and based on the way they would drive in close proximity to it, lots of people thought it was an unmarked car: slowing way down, changing lanes, quickly taking the next off-ramp, etc. It made for some good laughs, especially when I would sit somewhere with just the parking lights on.
+It had the same headlight pattern that all the police cars had back then; and based on the way people would drive in close proximity to it, lots of them thought it was an unmarked cop car: slowing way down, changing lanes, quickly taking the next off-ramp, etc. It made for some good laughs, especially when I would sit somewhere with just the parking lights on.
 Funny times & even funnier memories!